JulienDidier-PNS/LetsGo_Biking/README.md

 - Routing Server ✅

 ## PROXY-CACHE :
-Creation of an service named "JCDecaux_service" wich contains all values in the cache.
+Creation of an service named "JCDecaux_service" wich contains all values in the "JCDecaux_Cache".
 - Contracts are update📜 if the last update is more than 1 week
 - The service update stations at every request </br> *(i assumed that the client need to get the real time information when he wants to get an available sattion)*

 - Cache is not a generic cache